-Landlords need to submit a 1099 if they hire an independent contractor and pay them more than $600 over the course of the year.
-Find out more
+There are several 1099 requirements for landlords, for example, if they hire an independent contractor and pay them more than $600 over the course of the year.

-The IRS relies on these 1099s as a way to monitor outside miscellaneous income sources that may not be recorded on a traditional W-2 form that would report salaries and wages.
-Essentially then 1099s are a way for the IRS to reinforce their knowledge of reported earnings.
-By comparing 1099s with a contractor’s reported income, the IRS is able to determine the accuracy of reported earnings.
+The IRS relies on these 1099s as a way to monitor miscellaneous income sources that may not be recorded on a traditional W-2 form.
+By comparing 1099s with reported income, the IRS is able to determine the accuracy of these reported earnings.

 Here are some other situations where you may be required to submit a 1099 form: